Contractors using a limited company

 Overview

-If your limited company is not supplying goods, but your own services – for instance, you are an IT contractor – then things can get complicated.
-This is because your company will be a ‘personal service company' and so you will have to consider the impact of the intermediaries legislation (commonly known as IR35/the off payroll working rules).
+If your limited company is not supplying goods, but your own personal services – for instance, you are an IT contractor – your company will be a ‘personal service company'.
+In this situation you will have to consider the impact of the IR35/off payroll working rules.

-Please note, these rules are particularly complicated and professional advice would be needed if this applies.
+These rules are particularly complicated and you would need professional advice if they apply.

 The IR35 rules

-HMRC brought in some new rules in April 2017 because they felt that the IR35 rules were not working well.
+In April 2017, HMRC brought in some new rules because they felt that the IR35 rules were not working well.
 Therefore since April 2017, if a person is working through their own limited company for an end client in the public sector, then they are no longer in charge of deciding if the IR35 rules apply.
 The decision as to whether the IR35 rules apply now falls to the public body.
-If they do apply, PAYE tax and NIC must be withheld at source by the public body on any payments to the limited company.
+If they do apply, PAYE tax and National Insurance must be withheld at source on any payments made to the limited company.

 So you need to make sure you are clear on whether your client is ‘small’ and if so, what the IR35 rules mean for you.
 GOV.UK guidance for those providing their services to small clients is available here.